wamp-proto/wamp-proto/rfc/text/advanced/ap_38_transport_rawsocket.md

         31                                    0
         RRRR 1TTT 0000 0000 0000 0000 0000 0000

-When the payload length is 16M-1 octets, the prefix would be:
+When the payload length is 16M-1 octets, for example, the prefix would be:

 {align="left"}
         MSB                                 LSB